anmsajedulalam/Web-scraping-using-beautiful-soup/README.md

 # Web-scraping-using-beautiful-soup

-#### Here I used beautiful soup for web scraping data from URLs.
+Here I used beautiful soup for web scraping data from URLs.
 This code was focused on just two types of documents, they are : .pdf and .doc
+Web scraped data was kept into 'contents' folder while scraping it.
+Later it was zipped as 'contents.zip', which contains four pdf documents which were fetched from the URL.